Siddhish16/Bank_Management_Genesis/README.md

 # BANK MANAGEMENT SYSTEM For Genesis
- The project is based on Finacement Theam.
+ The project is based on Financial Theme.

 ## Description